fasd NL

 In Atlantic Canada gaps have been found to exist in fetal alcohol spectrum disorder prevention, diagnosis, education, and intervention due to limited funding and policies (Dunbar Winsor & Morton-Ninomiya, 2018).
 Understanding the prevalence and financial costs associated with FASD are crucial components in understanding the needs of the Atlantic provinces in supporting individuals/families/communities impacted by FASD and the development and implementation of related policy and practice.

-The primary objective of this needs assessment is to conduct the first provincial and local community needs assessment to ascertain the main social, familial, educational, health, and legal needs associated with FASD.
-Using a multi-stage model, we are determined to identify key FASD needs, service barriers and strategies for improvement and access in the province.
+The primary objective of this needs assessment was to conduct the first provincial and local community needs assessment to ascertain the main social, familial, educational, health, and legal needs associated with FASD.
+Using a multi-stage model, we identified key FASD needs, service barriers and strategies for improvement and access in the province.

-This research project will consist of 3 main phases and aims to identify specific gaps, existing capacities, and ways/strategies to move forward to address/improve FASD in Atlantic Canada:
+This research project consisted of 3 main phases and aimed to identify specific gaps, existing capacities, and ways/strategies to move forward to address/improve FASD in Atlantic Canada:

 Step 1.
 Surveys with community members, health and justice professionals, educators, policymakers and people with